After five fantastic seasons, the time for change has come. As extended caregiving and our other work have

 Could it be YOUR time to create something amazing here?

 eco-renovated building is for sale.
 Contact John Parke at 508-367-6632 (cell) or email@example.com to get more information, ask questions, or take a behind-the-scenes tour.

 From our wave-patterned, recycled granite walkway and our bamboo floors to our natural quartz

-and walnut-shell countertops, Cape Cod Chat House is committed to the environment and to high-quality foods and
+and walnut-shell countertops, Cape Cod Chat House has always been committed to the environment and to high-quality foods and

 beverages made of healthy, natural ingredients.
-Our disposables (bowls, plates, paper cups, utensils, napkins) are recycled, eco-friendly,
+Our disposables (bowls, plates, paper cups, utensils, napkins, paper towels)

-and out, and we use no chemical pesticides or fertilizers.
+was smoke-free, indoors and out, and we used no chemical pesticides or fertilizers.